-I study a model of strategic communication between a privately informed sender who can persuade a receiver using Blackwell experiments.
-Hedlund (2017) shows that private information in such a setting results in extremely informative equilibria.
+Abstract: I study a model of strategic communication between a privately informed sender who can persuade a receiver using Blackwell experiments.
+Hedlund (2017).
+"Bayesian Persuasion by a Privately Informed Sender."
+Journal of Economic Theory 167 (January): 229-68, shows that private information in such a setting results in extremely informative equilibria.
 I make three points: first, the informativeness of equilibria relies crucially on two features - the mere availability of a fully revealing experiment, and a compact action space for the receiver.
 I show by examples that absent these features, equilibria may be uninformative.
 Secondly, I characterize equilibria in a simple model with constraints for the sender (only two experiments available, none are fully revealing) and the receiver (discrete action space).
-I argue that noisy experiments and discrete actions are the norm rather than the exception (and therefore, private information need not result in information revelation).
-Thirdly, I define a novel refinement that selects the most informative equilibria in most cases.
+I argue that noisy experiments and discrete actions are the norm rather than the exception (and therefore, private information need not result in informative equilibria in most cases.